Case StudyHow Embodee's 3D web platform delivered game-changing results for global fashion firm

 Would the test confirm Kilbey’s enthusiasm and her colleagues’ growing belief that the platform could revolutionize aspects of their work?

 The proof came when those two designers with little training achieved something remarkable.
 Working online, they created those 250 designs in 3D in two days.
-Without Orchids, it would have taken ten days.
+Without Embodee, it would have taken ten days.
 The daily output was 125 compared to 25.
 That’s a 5-fold improvement.

 In other words, the web platform, which complements and meshes seamlessly with the industry’s 3D authoring systems, enabled Norlanka to achieve greater volume and speed without using 3D technical experts to finish designs.